 Storing and reheating

 - freezer – allow them to cool completely.
 Place on a parchment paper lined baking sheet in a single layer and place in the freezer for 1-2 hours until frozen.
 Then place in a storage bag for up to 3 months.
-Freezing them in a single layer allows them to not stick together when you place them in a bag/container.
+Freezing them in a single layer allows them not to stick together when you place them in a bag/container.

 Substitutions and additions